Which? Don't Buy washing-up liquids

 Washing-up liquids to avoid

-We test the most popular washing-up liquids - from big brands such as Fairy, Ecover and Persil, to supermarket own-labels including Tesco, Asda and Sainsbury's.
+We test the most popular washing-up liquids - from big brands such as Fairy and Ecover, to supermarket own-labels including Tesco and Morrsions.
 Our tough testing enables us to showcase the liquids that'll blast through fat and grease, and highlight those that struggle to make an impact on fat and food grime.

 - In our tests, we assess how well each washing-up liquid cleans fat from plates, how long the foam lasts, and how well it battles through tough baked-on grease.